Chart Color Schemes

 AreaSearch assessment of residential development activity positions West Lakes among the top 25% of areas assessed nationwide

 West Lakes has seen approximately 138 new homes approved each year over the past five financial years, totalling 694 homes.
-As of FY26, 25 approvals have been recorded.
-On average, 1.2 new residents per year per dwelling constructed were noted between FY21 and FY25, indicating a balanced supply and demand market with stable conditions.
-The average construction cost value for new homes is $339,000, which is higher than regional norms due to quality-focused development.
+As of FY26105 approvals have been recorded.
+On average, 1.2 new residents per year per dwelling constructed have been noted between FY21 and FY25, indicating a balanced supply and demand market that supports stable conditions.
+The average construction cost value for new homes is $339,000, which is somewhat higher than regional norms, reflecting quality-focused development.

-This financial year has seen $61.5 million in commercial development approvals, suggesting strong local business investment.
-Compared to Greater Adelaide, West Lakes shows comparable new home approvals per person, supporting market stability aligned with regional patterns.
-New developments consist of 63% standalone homes and 37% attached dwellings, offering options across various price points from family homes to compact living.
+In FY26, commercial development approvals amount to $61.5 million, suggesting robust local business investment.
+Compared to Greater Adelaide, West Lakes shows comparable new home approvals per person, supporting market stability in line with regional patterns.
+New development consists of 63% standalone homes and 37% attached dwellings, offering options across different price points from family homes to more affordable compact living.

-With approximately 198 people per approval, West Lakes reflects a low-density area.
-Population forecasts indicate West Lakes will gain 2,738 residents by 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+With around 198 people per approval, West Lakes reflects a low density area.
+According to AreaSearch's latest quarterly estimate, West Lakes is forecasted to gain 2,738 residents by 2041.
+Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development